KieniL/kerberos_slackware/README.md

 ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 root@192.168.56.18

-You also need to install Python on slackware: download python on the host (since i don't have internet access) and extract it:
+You also need to install Python on slackware: download python on the host (since i don't wanted to have internet access) and extract it:
 <code>
 wget https://www.python.org/ftp/python/3.7.2/Python-3.7.2.tar.xz
 tar -xf Python-3.7.2.tar.xz